wessenstam/sizing/lab_manual_sizing/lab_manual_sizing.rst

 .. figure:: images/manual_sizing_14.png

-We our percentages for CPU usage is 71%, Memory usage is 64%, and SSD is 54%.
+We see our percentages for CPU usage is 71%, Memory usage is 64%, and SSD is 54%.

 This is a great configuration for the prospect migrate to and have room for growth over the next year.
 We also were able to take them from 9 nodes to 5 nodes.